-So you want to create a customer service resume that will get you that next job for sure?
+So you want to create a customer service resume?

 Worry not!
 By the end of this guide, you'll know everything required to make the best customer service representative resume: